Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 <br>
 <br>

-Node version should 14 or higher , use following comamnds to check
+Node version should be 14 or higher , use following comamnds to check
 <br>
 <br>